KaterinaWalter/javadocs/docs/unit10/notes1001.md

 ### Base Case

-Every non-infinite recursive method must have at least one **base case** that stops the recursion. 🛑
+Every non-infinite recursive method must have at least one **base case** as a way to _stop recursion_. 🛑

 <html>
     <dl>